Shadows Within A Dream – (Part 1)

 And even looking back at these days knowing what I know now.
 I still can feel the happiness and joy of a life with endless possibilities.
 I can still feel that spark I once had so many years ago.
 Like I’m being drawn to it by a faint whisper of a “hello.
 Remember me?!”
-I’m ashamed to admit it, but sometimes, I don’t.
+Having said that, there are days where I’m ashamed to admit it, I don’t.
 I forget the dreams of past ambitions that used to pulse threw my veins, and I allowed my aspirations of youth to drift off into shades of grey.

 But life like an old friend always finds a way to bring back the color, the rich sounds of laughter, the broad smiles, the warmth of compassion, and the knowing, that life isn’t built on luck but one of choice.
 It’s almost comical the true depth of that meaning and the power it holds.

 I often thought what life would be like if I when back to that younger me with the wisdom I hold now?
 But my mind and the way it works stops me simply with three words, “cause and effect”.
 How could I change my past without losing one, some, or all I hold dear.
 Options as it would seem from a personal point of view, comes with limits.
 So I’m left pondering, more by design these days.
 Just another “food for thought” from Jinny Kim.
 A beautiful looking woman I’ve been tasked to watch over while she visited the Ayahuasca Retreat in Peru.
 To her I was another tourist, someone to connect with along her journey of finding the deeper meaning of life.